Digital Trends in the Retail Industry

 Retailers Must Be Able to Respond

-For many businesses, COVID has been a test of their capabilities to respond effectively to disruption.
+For many businesses, e-commerce has been a test of their capabilities to respond to shopping behavior changes.

-In other words, is the organization agile enough to meet the demands for the customers?
+In other words, is the organization agile enough to meet the demands of the customers?

-Are online channels being utilized to their fullest extent?
+Are online channels being optimized?
 Does the site have a chatbot to improve customer service?
 How is social media being used to engage and retain potential and current customers?

 These are the types of questions that SMB decision makers should be asking themselves as they formulate their strategies for digital retail.